Patients

 This means that some of your blood vessels are constricted or closed off and your doctor has determined that you need a stent or a bypass (also called diversion) to improve blood flow to the heart.

 The Elana® Anastomotic System combines a small titanium clip with a laser catheter.
 The clip connects the graft vessel to the coronary artery, after which the laser creates the opening between the vessels.
 The clip remains in place to secure the connection.
-This process is designed to be fast, consistent, and reproducible.
+This process is designed to support efficient and consistent creation of the anastomosis.

 The Elana® technology was first developed for brain surgery, where it has been used successfully in hundreds of patients with complex aneurysms.
 Building on this proven foundation, AMT Medical has optimized the technology for use in coronary bypass surgery.
 Our vision is to help surgeons perform minimally invasive bypass operations with greater precision, less trauma, and faster recovery for patients.